lxsmnsyc/the-fighting-game/docs/cards/mana.md

 - Gain Mana when gaining Protection.
 - Gain Proteciton when gaining Mana.

-### With Regen
+### With Heal

-- Gain Mana when gaining Regen.
+- Gain Mana when gaining Heal.
-- Gain Regen when gaining Mana.
+- Gain Heal when gaining Mana.

 ### With Slow